 What should I add to my bedroom?

-Here’s a list of the top four plants who got the thumbs up from NASA and the American College for improving your sleeping space, plant them in a spacious pot that contains soil which has been well drained beforehand.
+Here’s a list of the top four plants that got the thumbs up from NASA and the American College for improving your sleeping space, plant them in a spacious pot that contains soil which has been well drained beforehand.

 1. Areca Palm